First-Line Supervisors of Food Preparation and Serving Workers

 Directly supervise and coordinate activities of workers engaged in preparing and serving food.

-Sample of reported job titles: Cafeteria Manager, Dietary Supervisor, Food and Nutrition Services Supervisor, Food Production Supervisor, Food Service Director, Food Service Supervisor, Kitchen Manager, Kitchen Supervisor
+Sample of reported job titles: Cafeteria Manager, Dietary Supervisor, Dining Services Director, Food and Beverage Director, Food and Nutrition Services Supervisor, Food Production Supervisor, Food Service Supervisor, Kitchen Manager, Kitchen Supervisor, Restaurant Manager

 Occupation-Specific Information